Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 No bounds checking or semantic validation is applied to st_value.
 Control over this field is sufficient to redirect execution.

-The loader implicitly trusts all metadata reachable via link_map.
 When the resolved symbol is later dereferenced as a function pointer, control flow is transferred directly to sym->st_value + l_addr, resulting in direct control of RIP.

 5. Runtime Resolution Surface